The hardest part of adopting a new profession is getting started

 “Yeah, see what you mean.
 All right; you’ve got a deal,” Marty said, thinking, ‘Another hitman?
 Man, I’m going to have to rethink the next part!’
 “Now tell me about your hitman and this loan shark: everything you know about them.”

-The other man was reluctant to disclose the information, but a gun – even a toy gun – can be most persuasive.
-“I got the loan from Bob Harrison, the manager of the Friendly Hand payday loan place over on Maple – he does some high-end loans on the side.
+Nigel was reluctant to disclose the information, but a gun – even a toy gun – can be most persuasive.
+“I got the loan from Bob Harrison, the manager of the Friendly Hand payday loan place over on Maple – Lenny told me she heard he does some high-end loans on the side and he's discreet.
 But I can’t tell you anything about the hitman: never met him.
-I discretely hinted to a few shady people I’d met over the years that I had a problem.
+I subtly hinted to a few shady people I’d met over the years that I had a problem.
 Nobody said they knew anybody but a while later I get a package in the mail: a cheap cellphone and a note with just a phone number.

 “I call the number and this artificial-sounding voice answers.
 We make the deal and he – or she, for all I know – tells me to put all the details, Lenny’s photo and schedule and all, in an envelope with the down payment and room for the phone, and then wait for a call.
 The call comes and has me walking all over town until finally I’m told to put the phone in the envelope and drop it in a trash can, then walk away and don’t look back.
 I do.
 I’m supposed to get another package in a few weeks and go through the same procedure to make the final payment.
 That’s all I can tell you.”